Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **Night.** The first night is cold, but not freezing.
 It's a good time to take a rest.

 **Midnight.** The midnight is the second dark morning.
-It's the coldest period of the Albaxian day, reaching a temperature of around 10°C.
+It's the coldest period of the Albaxian day, reaching a temperature of around 7-10°C in summer and 0-6°C in winter.

 **Afternight.** The afternight, or second night, is initially very cold, bit it gets warmer towards the end.
 It's a good time to take a rest.